jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Let's face it: regular expressions haven't changed much in JS in a long time.
 So it's a great thing that they've finally learned a couple of new tricks in ES6.
 We'll briefly cover the additions here, but regular expressions in general is a topic so dense that it really needs dedicated chapters/books (of which there are many!).

+//TODO Kyle: I'm not sure precisely what you're saying in the last sentence.
+OK to make the following change?
+"...but the overall topic of regular expressions is so dense that you'll need to turn to chapters/books dedicated to it (of which there are many!) if you need a refresher."

 ### Unicode Flag

 We'll cover the topic of Unicode in more detail in "Unicode" later in this chapter.
 Here, we'll just look briefly at the new `u` flag for ES6+ regular expressions, which turns on Unicode matching for that expression.

-JavaScript strings are typically interpreted as sequences of 16-bit characters, which correspond to the characters in the *Basic Multilingual Plane* (*BMP*) (http://en.wikipedia.org/wiki/Plane_%28Unicode%29).
+JavaScript strings are typically interpreted as sequences of 16-bit characters, which correspond to the characters in the *Basic Multilingual Plane (BMP)* (http://en.wikipedia.org/wiki/Plane_%28Unicode%29).
 But there are many UTF-16 characters that fall outside this range, and so strings may have these multibyte characters in them.

 Prior to ES6, regular expressions could only match based on BMP characters, which means that those extended characters were treated as two separate characters for matching purposes.
 This is often not ideal.